Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Results

 where $P_\U:\U\to\U_{h_1}$ is the Galerkin interpolation.
-The first term denotes the finite element error on the input-output spaces, which can be controlled via the finite element discretization, e.g. a higher polynomial degree $k$ results in a higher convergence rate via $h^{k - s}$.
-On the other hand, the second term translates the quality of the neural network approximation as the number of parameters increases.
-The left-hand side in \cref{eq:approximation_error} can be seen as an operator aliasing error, which can be explicitly controlled by the mesh resolution and the discretization of the input-output spaces.
-It is worth noting that higher-order discretizations comes with higher convergence rate but also with an additional computational cost as it increases the number of DoFs and therefore the size of the input-output of the learnable processor $\mathcal{G}_\theta$.
-This trade-off between accuracy and efficiency is well known in the FEM literature and is inherited by our framework.\\
+We refer to \cite{bouziani2024structure} for the general approximation theorem and its proof.
+The first term denotes the finite element error on the input-output spaces, which can be controlled via the finite element discretisation, e.g. a higher polynomial degree $k$ results in a higher convergence rate via $h^{k - s}$.
+On the other hand, the second term reflects the neural network's approximation error, which can be reduced by increasing the number of parameters.
+The left-hand side in \cref{eq:approximation_error} can be seen as an operator aliasing error \cite{bartolucci_representation_2023}, which can be explicitly controlled by the mesh resolution and the discretisation of the input-output spaces.
+It is worth noting that higher-order discretisations comes with higher convergence rate but also with an additional computational cost as it increases the number of DoFs and therefore the size of the input-output of the learnable processor $\mathcal{G}_\theta$.
+This trade-off between accuracy and efficiency is well known in the FEM literature and is inherited by our framework.

 In the following sections, we present examples of the proposed framework applied to solid mechanics and thermodynamics.
-Section~\ref{sec:learning_constitutive_models} focuses on learning non-linear constitutive models, while Section~\ref{sec:learning_thermal_properties} demonstrates the learning of non-linear thermal properties in transient heat conduction problems.
+Section~\ref{sec:learning_constitutive_models} focuses on learning nonlinear constitutive laws, while Section~\ref{sec:learning_thermal_properties} demonstrates the learning of nonlinear thermal properties in transient heat conduction problems.